 2011 HONDA ACCORD LX

-We hope that you found this list of the used car helpful.
-This is a list of used cars that we believe offer the best value for the money, are reliable, and have low maintenance costs.
+We hope that you found this list of the used cars helpful.
+This is a list of used cars that offer the best value for the money, are reliable, and have low maintenance costs.
 Check these troubleshooting and repair guides for more help on your vehicle.